 Frano Violich has served as Design Commissioner of the Boston Society of Architects and is Chair of the Executive Committee for the Design and Industry Group of Massachusetts (DIGMA) working with leaders in government, business, and education to advance design as an integral part of the Massachusetts innovation economy.
 He has taught on the faculty of the Rhode Island School of Design, and has been a Freidman Visiting Professor Chair at the University of California, Berkeley, the Shur Visiting Professorship at the University of Virginia, and the Saarinen Professorship for Distinguished Practitioners of Architecture at the University of Michigan.
 Elevated to the American Institute of Architects National College of Fellows in 2008, Violich is a registered Architect of the Commonwealth of Massachusetts, the State of New York, the Commonwealth of Pennsylvania, and the State of Rhode Island.

-Shawna Meyer, AIA is a Senior Associate at KVA and a certified LEED AP Professional.
-Shawna joined KVA in 2014 with eight years of professional experience in all phases of architectural design.
-After studying languages and design in Mexico and Italy, Shawna received her Master’s Degree in Architecture with honors from the University of Minnesota.
+Shawna Meyer, AIA joined KVA in 2014 with eight years of experience in professional practice.
+After studying languages and design in Mexico and Italy, Shawna received her Master’s Degree in Architecture with honors from the University of Minnesota College of Design.
 Raised in the Ozarks of Southern Missouri, Shawna brings an independent spirit of inquiry to design projects at KVA, with a focus on material ecology, building assemblies and the evolving dialogue between architecture, culture and an environment in flux.
 Shawna advances KVA’s mission to integrate research through the practice of architecture.
 Shawna is a co-author of Pamphlet Architecture 36; a publication that explores strategies for architectural agency in four global contexts of climate change.
 Shawna lectures on connections between research and practice and presents projects and papers at national and international conferences.